OpenSauce/DotA-2-API/README.md

 	public class TestClass {

 		public static void main(String[] args) {
-			APIConnector aConnector = new APIConnector("<Your Api Key>");
+			APIHandler aHandler = new APIHandler("<Your Api Key>");
-			ArrayList<Match> playerMatchList = aConnector.retrieveFullMatchHistory(new Player("58542407"));
+			ArrayList<Match> playerMatchList = aHandler.retrieveFullMatchHistory(new Player("58542407"));
-			ArrayList<Match> heroMatchList = aConnector.retrieveFullMatchHistory(new Hero("Death Prophet"));
 		}

 	}

-The above code will return an ArrayList of Match objects for every avaliable match in the player/hero's history.
+The above code will return an ArrayList of Match objects for every avaliable match in the player's history.

 Libraries Used
 --------------